jiaweipan997/UPerNetp/README.md

 # R2WNet
 This repo is the official implementation of "R2WNet".
-This repo contains the supported code and configuration files to reproduce semantic segmentaion results of "UperNet++".
+This repo contains the supported code and configuration files to reproduce semantic segmentaion results of "R2WNet".
 It is based on mmsegmentaion.
 The code will be organized and uploaded after the paper is accepted.